Seminole County Clerk of Courts

-The cost of a marriage license is $93.50 (cash only).
+The cost of a marriage license is $93.50 (cash or credit card).
 The cost of a marriage license is reduced to $61.00 when you present a certificate of completion by a course provider of the four hour prescribed premarital class.
 After the effective date on your marriage license, you have the option to have your marriage ceremony performed at the civil courthouse or at one of our branch offices for a fee of $30.00.

 Unless the parents are divorced and the custody and control of the minor is assigned to one parent.
 Written consent of an incompetent parent is not required (Attorney General Opinion 49-122).
 All written consent must be notarized or signed before a deputy clerk.

 No. The law requiring these tests was abolished October 1, 1986.

 No, a marriage license may be applied for and solemnized in any Florida county.
 However, the marriage license must be recorded in the county where it was obtained.

 A marriage license may be obtained Monday through Friday in the civil courthouse or any one of our branch offices.
 We do not take appointments.

 Sixty days from the date the license is issued.

 He/she is a minister who has been recognized in the manner required by the regulations of the respective denomination to perform marriage ceremonies.